 Evidently I’m not the only one who’s seeing what’s happening.
 I’ve been writing for years about how we’re approaching a volatile social situation due to the tension between those with and those without.
-My essay called “A Future Divided” loosely handles a number of scenarios along these lines, and a recent report from the U.N. just comes out and states it.
+But this recent report from the UN just comes out and says it:

 High levels of inequality can lead to negative social, economic and political consequences that have a destabilising effect on societies,” said the report. “[They] create social and political fractures that can develop into social unrest and insecurity.